• Skip to primary navigation

 Jump to Recipe Print Recipe

-Learn how long you need to air fry asparagus to make it perfectly crispy and delicious.
-A quicker option than roasting.
+Learn how long you need to air fry asparagus to make it perfectly crispy and delicious with the additional of fresh lemon zest and one surprising spice!

 Asparagus that is done sitting inside of an air fryer basket